NoahAncolie/Sudoku_Solver_C/README.md

 Sudoku Solver in C language.

-Place the gris as the **argv argument (0 for white spaces) ans a space between each lines of 9 number)
+Place the grid as the **argv argument (0 for white spaces) ans a space between each lines of 9 number)